 Upgrade your Event Endpoint Management installation as follows.
 The Event Endpoint Management operator handles the upgrade of your Event Manager, and all operator-managed Event Gateway instances that are on the same cluster.
-To upgrade a Docker Event Gateway, see Upgrading Docker Event Gateways.
+To upgrade a Docker or Kubernetes Event Gateway, see Upgrading Docker and Kubernetes Event Gateways.

 Review the upgrade procedure and decide the right steps to take for your deployment based on your platform, current version, and target version.